wnguye03/ubyssey.ca/SETUP_DOCKER.md

 curl https://storage.googleapis.com/ubyssey/dropbox/ubyssey.sql | mysql -u root ubyssey -p
 ```

+Your db container is up and running!
+Type `exit` to exit this container

 #### 2: Perform django migrations on the docker container

 Connect to the ubyssey-dev docker container